Gwihwan-Go/GwiHwan-Go.github.io/index.md

 - Pursuing a Ph.D. degree at Tsinghua University since Sep.
 2023

-- Graduated with a B.S. degree in Software from the Department of Applied AI at Sungkyunkwan University in Feb.
+- Completed a B.S. degree in Software from the Department of Applied AI at Sungkyunkwan University with a 4.22/4.5 GPA in Feb.
 2023

+### 📚 Hobbies

+- Piano, Badminton, football, basketball, , ...

 <!-- ## Customising